bayoshodipe/Bitcoin-Historical-Data/README.md

 **Data Visualization** - PowerBI

 ## SQL Cleaning Techniques
-The raw data was in unix timestamp and I have to convert it to Timedate in order to extract the date and time
+1. The raw data was in unix timestamp and I have to convert it to Timedate in order to extract the date and time into separate columns

 ```sql
 # Setting values to Tranc_time column by spliting Tranc_Datetime to time